coldreactor64/Coldreactor64.github.io/_posts/2018-12-29-ESP8266-SPIFFS-Upload.md

 ---
 # ESP8266 SPIFFS Uploading using Arduino IDE

-In this tutorial, we will discuss the SPIFFS filesystem and how to upload it using the Arduino IDE and using ESPTool
+In this tutorial, we will discuss the SPIFFS filesystem and how to upload it using the Arduino IDE

 ## ESP8266 SPIFFS Filesystem overview